0xcrypto2024/erc-8004-poc/README.md

     end
 ```

-### Step-by-Step
+### Step‑by‑Step
 1.  **Registration**: Agent registers identity and services.
 2.  **Service Discovery**: Users find agents via the Indexer.
 3.  **Task Execution**: Agent performs work and submits a hash of the result to `AgentValidationRegistry`.
 4.  **Validation**:
     *   **Optimistic**: A validator confirms the result.
     *   **Dispute**: If the result is suspicious, a Challenger raises a dispute in `AgentJuryRegistry`.
 5.  **Resolution**: Jurors vote on the dispute.
-The majority ruling is executed on-chain.
+The majority ruling is executed on‑chain.

+---

 ## 💰 Incentive Mechanism

 ### 1. Registration
 Agents mint an NFT ID via `AgentIdentityRegistry`.
-This establishes their on-chain identity.
+This establishes their on‑chain identity.

 ### 2. Staking
 *   **Agents**: Must stake ETH to register.
 This stake is slashed if they act maliciously.